Designations Congruent with Things: Chapter 17

 “What else would we be doing?”
 Hermann asks.

-“Um,” Newt says, doing a poor to reasonable job at a one-handed shoulder-rub from a horizontal position.
+“Um.”
+Newt does a poor-to-reasonable job at a one-handed shoulder rub from a horizontal position.
 “You’ve got me there.”

 Will you just, Newt thinks vaguely.